PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 preconditions, default statistics, and preflight function are now constructed once at module import.
 Adapter-liveness and recursive shared-plan helpers are also top-level rather than recreated per candidate.
-The module is currently 1,016 lines; this checkpoint prioritizes explicit helper contracts and lower runtime allocation, not a source-line threshold.
+The module is currently 1,014 lines; this checkpoint prioritizes explicit helper contracts and lower runtime allocation, not a source-line threshold.

+`ModelIRGraphIndex` now maintains graph-order operator-type indices through refresh, insertion, and removal.
+Quantized-post candidate planning asks the shared index only for `CONCATENATION` positions, eliminating thirteen repeated full operator-list scans while preserving graph order and differential mutation semantics.

 The adjacent legacy ownership gate now builds action-kind counts once.
 Seven simple quantized family contracts declare only allowed and required kinds;